fjaguero/site/_posts/2021-02-02-my-2020-annual-review.markdown

 **A global pandemic came in.** This is a big deal.
 Thinking about it from an existencialest perspective, it's insane to think how one person eating a vat (?) can have such a barcaric impact on every corner of the world.

-**I ready barely nothing.** I just went throug a few books I can enumerate:
+**I read barely nothing.** I just went throug a few books I can enumerate:

 - Sci-fi
   - Hitchickers Guide to the Galaxy I and II